 Limit the total duration of time that a user can run and access VMs in the environment.

 When the runtime limit is reached, the VMs can no longer be accessed.
-The sharing portal is not deleted, and the VMs are not automatically suspended.
+The sharing portal isn’t deleted, and the VMs aren’t automatically suspended.
 The environment owner can add more time to the runtime limit to reinstate access.